BEHV 1025 Usable Design

 On successful completion of this subject, students should be able to:

-1. Demonstrate understanding of the principles of human visual perception and cognition relevant to user experience design.
+1. Analyse the principles of human visual perception and cognition relevant to user experience design.

 2. Explain key experimental techniques used in perceptual and cognitive science.